Visyond/website-hugo/site/content/product-tour/product-tour.md

           Share it with granular permissions (see step 1)
     benefitsList3:
       - text: >-
-          No risk to break the spreadsheet or to interfere with the views and stress-testing of other stakeholders: charts and output cells on the dashboard that will respond only to changes of the input cells on that same dashboard
+          Dashboards are linked to the spreadsheet and allow collaborators to play with the numbers without seeing the spreadsheet
       - text: >-
-          mpower every stakeholder, in self-service mode, to test scenarios and understand the impact of potential decisions without breaking the spreadsheet or interfering with others’ work
+          It’s not possible to accidentally break the spreadsheet or interfere with the dashboard views of other collaborators
       - text: >-
-           No more static copy paste to PowerPoint
-      - text: >-
-           Leverage the cloud (you can also have it on-premise) to create a secure and interactive analysis and presentation environment
+           Visyond helps you keep dashboards up-to-date so you don’t waste time on maintenance
     image: /img/product-tour/step4.png
     subtitle: '5-15 min'
     title: 'Share Insights and Scenarios on Dashboards'